JuanIgTh/JuanIgTh/README.md

 ### Hello there! 👋

 Hi!
-My name is Juan Thomas, better known as 'Knightmare', beginner web developer, illustrator and dreamer.
+My name is Juan Thomas, better known as 'Knightmare', beginner web developer, illustrator and dreamer 👨‍💻.

 🔭 Currently working on www.webnrepair.com and www.miradosporelabismo.com.